-- 1. Use of the results: The EPA's Antimicrobials Division (AD) plans to use the data generated from the proposed aerosol study generically to estimate dermal and inhalation exposures and risks for other antimicrobial ingredients where the product is packaged in a pressurized aerosol spray can.
+1. Use of the results: EPA plans to use the data generated from the proposed aerosol study generically to estimate dermal and inhalation exposures and risks for other antimicrobial ingredients where the product is packaged in a pressurized aerosol spray can.
 However, other variables can affect rates of exposure, including different nozzle sizes, spray and ejection rates, the size of the particles generated, and the generation of nonvolatile active ingredients.
-Inhalation versus dermal exposure may also vary with these variables. - It is also unclear if occupational handler exposure can be used to estimate exposures of nonprofessionals using similar consumer products.
-However, for risk assessment purposes it was felt that exposure among occupational users is likely to exceed that of consumers; the higher frequency of exposures among occupational users is likely to exceed a plausibly higher individual but less frequent exposure among nonprofessional users. - 2.
-Sample Size & Analysis: Raw and descriptive data will be provided, but no statistical analyses have been planned.
-Based on the information provided, a sample size of 18 participants may be sufficient.
-Placing these 18 participants into three clusters of six each requires consideration of cluster effects as well, and may complicate analysis of the results.
+Inhalation versus dermal exposure may also vary with these variables.

+It is also unclear if occupational handler exposure can be used to estimate exposures of nonprofessionals using similar consumer products.
+However, for risk assessment purposes it was felt that exposure among occupational users is likely to exceed that of consumers; the higher frequency of exposures among occupational users is likely to exceed a plausibly higher individual but less frequent exposure among nonprofessional users.
-Assumed constants related to exposure to the active ingredient may also prove to be incorrect, and additional study participants may need to be enrolled.

-- 3. Application of spray: The target number of cans sprayed in each location by each worker on each day could be specified better within the protocol.
+- 2. Sample Size & Analysis: Raw and descriptive data will be provided, but no statistical analyses have been planned.
+Sample size adequacy cannot be judged without a statistical analysis plan.
+Placing 18 subjects into three clusters of six each requires consideration of cluster effects, and may complicate analysis of the results.
+Assumed constants related to exposure to the active ingredient may also prove to be incorrect, and additional subjects may need to be enrolled. - 3.
+Application of spray: The target number of cans sprayed in each location by each worker on each day could be specified better within the protocol.
 For example, does a worker need to continue spraying a room if the target application is met before completion of that room?
-Additional protocol clarifications needed include: addressing the issue of the interval between sampling at different sites (currently, it appears that no two monitoring events can occur within the same building within one week); clarifying the issue of using empty apartments rather than motel rooms; and clarifying the effect of exhaust vent effects on exposure, which could be different than indicated in the protocol. - 4.
-Quality assurance and control (QA/QC): QA/QC can be improved by: - a.
+Additional protocol clarifications needed include: addressing the issue of the interval between sampling at different sites (currently, it appears that no two monitoring events can occur within the same building within one week); clarifying the issue of using empty apartments rather than motel rooms; and clarifying the effect of exhaust vent effects on exposure, which could be different than indicated in the protocol.

+- 4. Quality assurance and control (QA/QC): QA/QC can be improved by: - a.
 Determining likely differences in the air sampling results depending on the method used (e.g. depending on the air sampling equipment used, differences in the orifice diameters and air flow sampling rates could affect aerosol collection efficiencies and effects). - b.
 Setting the minimal spike to two to four times that of the limit of quantitation (LOQ; cf. AEATF II 2009b: 42, 46). - c.
-Considering other variables that may influence the measurement of exposure, including whether the surface being treated is dry or wet at the time of the next spray application and whether the applicant accidentally wiped the surface after spraying.
-The protocol should indicate that there will be a maximum of two workers on any given day in the same location.
+Considering other variables that may influence the measurement of exposure, including whether the surface being treated is dry or wet at the time of the next spray application, and whether the applicant accidentally wiped the surface after spraying.
+Data accumulated during gross deviations from the protocol should also be excluded.
+Finally, the protocol should indicate that there will be a maximum of two workers on any given day in the same location.